Tanjingw/academic-kickstart1/content/authors/admin/_index.md

 highlight_name: false
 ---

-Jingwen Tan is studying in the School of economics, Henan University.Research interests include Micrometric, Machine Learning and Causal Inference.
+Jingwen Tan is studying in the School of economics, Henan University.Research interests include <u>Policy Evaluation</u> and <u>Causal Inference</u>.Often use <u>Machine Learning</u>, <u>Spatial Metrology</u>, <u>Instrumental Variables</u> and other methods for empirical analysis.
+At this stage, the main research is on the economic issues related to the social integration of China's migrant population and infrastructure construction.

 **Working paper**